ucsf-wynton/wynton-website-hpc/docs/about/join-new.md

 Go to [help.ucsf.edu](https://help.ucsf.edu)

-Select "Request Specific Services" (You will be prompted for UCSF and/or DUO Login).
+Select "Request Specific Services" (You will be prompted for UCSF and/or Duo Login).

 From the "Categories" select "Accounts, Access, and Email".